richard-muvirimi/zimrate-server/readme.md

         - Using the site tester linked above, use this field to correct the site's timestamp

-   3. Add sites you want scanned manually into the database (there is no interface for that as i would have to worry more about security)
+   2. Add sites you want scanned manually into the database (there is no interface for that as i would have to worry more about security)

-   4. Once done goto `your-site/crawl` and the app will scan rates from specified sites.
+   3. Once done goto `your-site/crawl` and the app will scan rates from specified sites.
 The app is restricted to scanning each site after 30 minutes to prevent banning on said sites

-   5. Set up a cron job pointing to the crawler:
+   4. Set up a cron job pointing to the crawler:
       - URL `your-site/crawl`
       - CLI `your-site-path/index.php crawl index` (note the spaces)

-5. For monitoring you can change the crawler headers in `app/Entities/Rate.php` => `get_html_contents()` as it defaults to "Zimrate"
+6. For monitoring you can change the crawler headers in `app/Entities/Rate.php` => `get_html_contents()` as it defaults to "Zimrate"

-6. In `app/Controllers/Api.php` => `__logVisit()` you can change tracking id to that of your google analytics tracking property

-7. Visit `your-site/install` to install the application databases
-8. Visit `your-site/api` or `your-site/api/v1` for the api
+7. Visit `your-site/api` or `your-site/api/v1` for the api

 ### Contributions and Issues